12 Health Care Stocks Moving In Wednesday's Intraday Session - Benzinga

 Gainers

-- ENDRA Life Sciences NDRA shares moved upwards by 15.2% to $0.22 during Wednesday's regular session.
-Trading volume for this security as of 13:30 EST is 2.2 million, which is 82.1% of its average full-day volume over the last 100 days.
-The market value of their outstanding shares is at $13.9 million.
-As per the press release, Q1 earnings came out 4 days ago.
+- Genocea Biosciences GNCA stock rose 36.0% to $0.08 during Wednesday's regular session.
+Trading volume for Genocea Biosciences's stock is 141.4 million as of 13:30 EST. This is 4070.8% of its average full-day volume over the last 100 days.
+The market value of their outstanding shares is at $4.8 million.

 Losers